zenquiorra/M3LS/README.md

 The file structure is as follows:

-language_directory
+language_directory `language`
-  - imagefolder - jpg files
+  - `LanguageCode_imagefolder.zip` - zipped jpg files
-  - processed - json files
+  - `LanguageCode_articles.zip` - zipped json files

- `language_directory` is the folder containing processed articles and their corresponding images as subdirectories for any particular language within our dataset.
+ `language` is the folder containing processed articles and their corresponding images as subdirectories for any particular language within our dataset.

- `imagefolder` consists of all corresponding images in a hashed format for any article having images.
+ `LanguageCode_imagefolder.zip` is the zipped folder which consists of all corresponding images in a hashed format for any article having images.

- `processed` consists of `.json` format files which contains the article text including summaries for the article and other meta information.
+ `LanguageCode_articles.zip` is the zipped folder which consists of `.json` format files which contains the article text including summaries for the article and other meta information.

+ > NOTE: We provide the data in a compressed `.zip` format to enable ease of storage and transfer.
+ALL data of interest must be unzipped for the supplementary parser to function.
+ > In OS like "Linux", commands like `unzip filename.zip` can we used to decompressed the files.
+And "Windows" provides GUI support to decompress `.zip` format files.

 #### Import necessary packages